 Students who are studying Open University qualifications without additional qualifications are also welcome to apply.
 We would generally expect successful applicants to have at least 120 points at level 1, in appropriate subjects.

 Candidates with vocational qualifications equivalent to A-levels are welcome to apply, although candidates may need to take additional academic qualifications to make a competitive application.
 For further information please refer to the vocational qualifications page.

-Students of the International Baccalaureate are usually required to achieve a level of performance of 38–40 points, including core points, with 6s and 7s in the higher-level subjects.
+Students with the International Baccalaureate Diploma are our second largest group of applicants and students, after those with A-levels, and we welcome applicants with this qualification.
+We would expect students to achieve a level of performance of 38–40 points, depending on the course, including core points, with 6s and 7s in the higher-level subjects.

 We welcome the valuable skills developed by students studying within the Curriculum for Excellence and would usually expect AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
 Conditional offers will usually be for AAB if a student is able to take three Advanced Highers; where this is not possible then a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in Year 6.
 For further information please read our response to Scottish qualifications reform.